MARTIN LUTHER and HIS ENEMIES

 Luther continued with his rebuttal against Swingly.

-"To give up his diabolical back-talk against God, that would require conversion, and God can do miracle like that, but we don't have much record of God doing it, of leaders of great heresies who convert and return to the faith."
+"To give up his diabolical back-talk against God, that would require a conversion, and God can do a miracle like that, but we don't have much record of God doing it, of leaders of great heresies who convert and return to the faith."

 So Luther pretty well gives up hope on Swingly, and when writing against Swingly he's not tying to persuade Swingly or his followers.
 Luther is trying to persuade his own followers.
 He is basically trying to say, stay away from this stuff, don't believe Swingly.
-Or don't don't believe it when Swingly says, "Oh, Luther if you would be just little more consistent you would be with me.
-Swingly know what your deepest thought is, the spirit of Luther is heading in my direction, so if Luther was only bit more clear-headed about what his own thought was, he'd be with me."
+Or don't don't believe it when Swingly says, "Oh, Luther if you would be just a little more consistent you would be with me.
+I Swingly know what your deepest thought is, the spirit of Luther is heading in my direction, so if Luther was only a bit more clear-headed about what his own thought was, he'd be with me."

 AND that's where the HARSH language functions so powerfully.
 He's FLINGING FILTH at people like Swingly.
 It HITS and STICKS!
 And Luther's followers, the Lutheran Germans, say, "Oh, Yuck, that STINKS, we don't want anything to do with that guy."